 There are four payment options for the Licensing Process Fee(s).
-Payments processed by the Law Society typically take two to four business days to be reflected in a candidates account.
+Payments processed by the Law Society typically take two to four business days to be reflected in a candidate's account.
 Most candidates opt to pay fees online with a valid credit card.
 Electronic Funds Transfer (EFT) payments are not accepted by the Law Society.
 The following is a list of all payment options accepted by the Law Society:

 Credit Card (online)

 Most candidates opt to pay fees online via their secure Law Society web account.
 Payment online may be made with VISA, MasterCard or American Express cards.
 Candidates making online payments will receive a receipt once the payment has been processed.
 The Law Society is not responsible for delays in processing payments that result from the bank’s decline of a credit card.
 Pre-loaded credit or debit cards will not be accepted.

 Cash and debit card payments are accepted in person at the Client Service Office in Toronto, during regular business hours.
 Persons making a payment in person must print and present a copy of the invoice(s) to be paid to the Client Service Office employee at the Law Society.

 Payment may be made by certified cheque, money order or bank draft payable to the “Law Society of Upper Canada” must be in Canadian Funds and drawn by a Canadian Financial Institution.
 Your Law Society candidate identification number must be indicated on the face of the certified cheque, money order or bank draft.
 Payments made in foreign funds will be returned unprocessed.

 Monthly Payment Plan by Credit Card